Reference Architecture: Secure Private Access

 Similarly, on the SSO page administrators can ensure SAML is selected, assuming the SAML or SSO setting for Citrix Files has already been completed for the back-end.

 Name ID format: Email address

 Once the SaaS app is added to the Citrix Cloud library, the administrator has to manage subscribers and provide the Workspace URL to users to access.
 With Active Directory, it can serve as an identity provider to allow SAML single sign-on to various web and SaaS applications.

-On the Enhanced Security page, the administrator restricts and enforces policies to protect the organization from sensitive data leaks.
-It provides the following options to apply:
+On the Enhanced Security page, the administrator can set policies to protect the organization from sensitive data leaks.
+It provides the following options: